How to Report Prohibited Conduct

 Reports of Sexual Misconduct

-"Sexual Misconduct" is a broad term encompassing "sexual exploitation," "non-consensual sexual contact," "non-consensual sexual intercourse," "dating violence," "domestic violence", "stalking" and "sexual harassment" as defined in the University's Sexual Misconduct Regulation.
-Sexual misconduct may constitute crimes (i.e. - sexual battery, rape and related sex crimes) and/or civil complaints (i.e. - sexual harassment) and can occur between strangers or acquaintances, including people involved in an intimate or sexual relationship.
+"Sexual Misconduct" is a expansive term encompassing "sexual exploitation," "non-consensual sexual contact," "non-consensual sexual intercourse," "dating violence," "domestic violence", "stalking" and "sexual harassment" as defined in the University's Sexual Misconduct and Title IX Sexual Harassment Regulation.
+Sexual Misconduct may constitute crimes (e.g., sexual battery, rape and related sex crimes) and/or civil complaints (e.g., sexual harassment) and can occur between strangers or acquaintances, including people involved in an intimate or sexual relationship.
 Sexual misconduct can be committed by men or by women, and it can occur between people of the same or different sex.
-The Sexual Misconduct Regulation governs students, faculty, staff, visitors, and vendors, and includes separate adjudication processes for students and employees.
-Section IX, Violations and Enforcement includes procedures for investigating and resolving reports against University students, faculty, staff, visitors, and vendors.
-Section X, On and Off Campus Contacts to Get Help includes resources, both University operated and located on UNF's campus and Jacksonville community resources.
+The Sexual Misconduct and Title IX Sexual Harassment Regulation governs students, faculty, staff, visitors, and vendors, and includes separate adjudication processes for students and employees.
+Sections V to XII, Reporting and Addressing Sexual Misconduct through Remedies includes procedures for investigating and resolving reports against University students, faculty, staff, visitors, and vendors.
+Section XVII, On and Off Campus Contacts to Get Help includes resources, both University operated and located on UNF's campus and Jacksonville community resources.

-If you have any questions about the Sexual Misconduct Regulation, please contact the Title IX Coordinator.
+If you have any questions about the Sexual Misconduct and Title IX Sexual Harassment Regulation, please contact the Title IX Coordinator.

 Reports of Other Forms of Sex or Gender-Based Discrimination